johnbrett/hapi-auth-bearer-token/README.md

 [**hapi**](https://github.com/spumko/hapi) Bearer and Access Token authentication scheme

 This project is actively maintained and has 100% unit test coverage.
-If you have any problems using it or feature requests, please raise an issue.
+If you have any problems using it or have any feature requests, please raise an issue.
 Please star if using, so I know where to focus time spent on open source work.

 *Breaking Changes: As of 2.0.0, Using `this` inside of validateFunc now maps to the request object.
 This has been previously requested, and allows for more flexibility in specifying auth for specific routes or request options.*